 ERP System Definition

-Clustered around the planning core functions, additional software modules provide support for executing the plan (production control, purchasing), gathering information for tracking status and feedback to planning (closed loop) and for accounting and control.
-Additional modules help manage customer orders and fulfillment, forecasting, costing (often integrated within the execution functions), master data (bills of material and routings), finance (accounts payable and receivable, payroll, general ledger, financial reporting and analysis), quality, shop-floor data collection, and more.
+Clustered around the planning core functions, additional software modules provide support for executing the plan (production control and purchasing), gathering information for tracking status and feedback to planning (closed loop), and for accounting and control.
+Additional modules help manage customer orders and fulfillment, forecasting, costing (often integrated within the execution functions), master data (bills of material and routings), finance (accounts payable and receivable, payroll, general ledger, financial reporting and analysis), quality, and shop-floor data collection.

 Based on your industry, it may be beneficial to ensure your provider offers industry-specific software modules.
 For example, if you’re in the food and beverage or chemical manufacturing industries, traceability functionality is essential.
 While EDI and direct-to-consumer shipping aid consumer packaged goods distributors and importers.

 Though ERP solutions look different from vendor to vendor, it’d be impossible to define ERP systems without some mention of the technology infrastructure.
 Your ERP solution must be built on a single, comprehensive database management system.
 Data analysis and reporting tools are also an essential part of the system, allowing full utilization of the information the system will manage.

 If you’re considering an ERP for your business, it’d be valuable to shop around for an industry-specific ERP solution, that way you have folks building something specifically for you and the unique challenges you face.
 Aptean does this really well.
 Whether it’s for food and beverage, consumer goods, discrete manufacturing or anything in between—Aptean solutions are purpose-built for the demands of your industry.